groov-bio/ligify-api/README.md

 # Ligify
-This repo focuses on predicting protein-ligand interactions.
+This repo focuses on predicting protein-ligand interactions and providing a publically available service to work with this prediction algorithm.

 # Purpose